riyaagrahari/IaC-Azure-using-Pulumi/Create-RG/README.md

  ```bash
 $ pulumi up
 ```
+- [`index.js`](https://github.com/riyaagrahari/IaC-Azure-using-Pulumi/blob/master/Create-RG/index.js) contains the logic for creation of a Resource Group in particular location
 ## License
 This project is licensed under the  License - see the [`LICENSE.md`](https://github.com/riyaagrahari/ARM-Templates/blob/master/LICENSE) file for details
 ## Author